SFML/SFML.Net/readme.txt

 Dependencies
 --------

+The NuGet package of SFML.Net comes with all dependencies, including native CSFML and SFML libraries for most platforms.

-To run SFML.NET executables you must have a copy of CSFML.
-CSFML can be compiled from source (https://github.com/SFML/CSFML/) or downloaded from the offical release page (http://www.sfml-dev.org/download/csfml/).
+For unsupported platforms or non-NuGet sources, you must have a copy of CSFML.
+CSFML can be compiled from source (https://github.com/SFML/CSFML/) or downloaded from the official release page (http://www.sfml-dev.org/download/csfml/).
 Also note that since CSFML depends on the main SFML project you also need all SFML runtime dependencies.